enumatech/blog/_posts/2019-01-31-safe-use-of-bignumber.js.md

 needed for certain applications that are sensitive to rounding errors.

-Some programming languages such as Clojure handle this problem by automatically promotes numbers that require more precision to a `BigInt` or `Ratio` type.
+Some programming languages such as Clojure handle this problem by automatically promoting numbers that require more precision to a `BigInt` or `Ratio` type.
 Other languages address these needs by including arbitrary-precision number types in their standard library.
 In stark contrast with these other languages, JavaScript is probably one of the few mainstream languages without standard